 Any member on rejoining the Society may apply for the use of their original code, however this will be subject to availability. (see paragraph 6).

-Uncoded closed leg rings that the Society or Branch Ring Registrars have issued to each member shall remain the property of that member.
+Uncoded closed leg rings that the Society or Club Ring Registrar’s have issued to each member shall remain the property of that member.

-On request, uncoded closed leg rings (those not carrying a personalised code) may be transferred to another member, however these must be unused and sighted by either the Society or Branch Ring Registrar’s prior to transfer to any member other than that member originally issued them by the Society or Branch Ring Registrar’s.
-On transfer, ring cards are to be adjusted and or reissued only by the Society’s or Branch Ring Registrar’s.
+On request, uncoded closed leg rings (those not carrying a personalised code) may be transferred to another member, however these must be unused and sighted by either the Society or Club Ring Registrar’s prior to transfer to any member other than that member originally issued them by the Society or Club Ring Registrar’s.
+On transfer, ring cards are to be adjusted and or reissued only by the Society’s or Club Ring Registrar’s.

-Branches may return unsold rings (uncoded rings only) to the Society at the request of the BSNSW Ring Registrar should they be needed by the Society for re-issue during that current year.
-A credit will be issued to the Branch or Association.
+Clubs may return unsold rings (uncoded rings only) to the Society at the request of the BSNSW Ring Registrar should they be needed by the Society for re-issue during that current year.
+A credit will be issued to the Club.

-Branches of the Society and Associated Societies shall provide to the BSNSW Society’s Ring Registrar details of ring sales for uncoded closed leg rings allocated by them to each member for the current ring issue period at the end of each month.
+Affiliated Clubs of the Society who choose to acquire closed ANBC rings shall provide to the BSNSW Society’s Ring Registrar details of ring sales for closed leg rings allocated by them to each member for the current ring issue period at the end of each month.
+Failure to provide monthly returns (including nil allocations) will result in no rings to be provided to the Club until they remedy the default.

-14. A late ordering surcharge of $10 per 50 rings or part thereof will be imposed for rings ordered after the ring order closing date
+14. A late ordering surcharge of $10 per 50 rings or part thereof will be imposed for additional rings ordered by the Society following the initial order.